The best RV sites in Larrabee State Park, WA

 11mi from Larrabee State Park · 3 sites · Tents, RVs

 Relax and enjoy the privacy and beauty of our 10-acre secluded property.
-The property is a mowed, open grass field surrounded by forest.
-Camp sites have a view of an eagle's nest (two young eagles are in the nest right now!) and our six-hole frisbee golf course.
+The property is a mowed, open grass field surrounded by forest and an adjacent pond.
+Camp sites have a view of an eagle's nest and our six-hole frisbee golf course.
 Frisbees are provided and only campers and the residents use the course.
 Camp sites include a raised 12' by 12' tent pad, picnic table, space for one or two vehicles that can be parked near the forest or in the field, and use of a porta-potty (cleaned regularly and pumped out weekly).
 Potable water is located from a spigot in the pasture.
 Choose from three camp sites: Eagle Eyrie, Owl Hollow, or Hawk Nest.
 Sites are roomy enough for RV campers and ideal for a private Pacific Northwest getaway.
 Our property is in close proximity to downtown Bellingham and downtown Ferndale (only 5 miles north or south) and all the delicious restaurants, live music, and parks they provide; but is nestled into a pastoral refuge.
 Seattle is 1.5 hours south and Vancouver is 1 hour north.
 Free water and sewer dump are available at the Lummi Market, within one mile of the house.
 Property owners, Kim & Jeff, live onsite if you have questions or need anything; however the camp sites are tucked away such that the camping area is entirely separate.
 Property is accessed down a long gravel driveway on the east side of Rural Avenue, just across the street from a log cabin/house.
 A yellow "Rural Rodeo" sign is located below the mailboxes adjacent to our driveway.
 Please keep an eye out for our address #, as some of the mapping systems have you drive past our driveway.
 The driveway extends past a large barn.
-Keep right on the driveway at the "Y".
+Keep right on the driveway at the "Y", then take another right to follow the yellow chip road along the side of our arena toward the camp sites.

 Pets